Best Tablets of 2018

 It may not be the best tablet on our list, but the Samsung Galaxy Tab S3 is the best Android tablet you can buy right now.

-It's stuffed full of power, has an excellent display and features an iPad-Pro rivaling S-Pen stylus and optional keyboard.
+It's stuffed full of power, has an excellent display and features the excellent S-Pen stylus, along with an optional keyboard.

 Read the full review: Samsung Galaxy Tab S3

 - What's next?
-The Galaxy Tab S3 has just launch, so it won't be replaced anytime soon.
+The Galaxy Tab S3 has just launched, so it won't be replaced anytime soon.